JetBrains/ideavim/docs/README.txt

 Escape

-In IDEA, the Escape key is used during editing to cancel code completion windows and parameter tooltips.
+In IDE, the Escape key is used during editing to cancel code completion windows and parameter tooltips.
 While in VIM Insert mode, Escape is used to return back to Normal mode.
 If you are typing in Insert mode and a code completion window is popped up, pressing Escape will both cancel the window